cesar-a-benitez/LoRaAT/readme.md

       init();   // Initialization Function - Função de Inicialização

-      // Parameter Definition Functions - Funções de Definição de Parâmetros setDevAddr(String DevAddr);   // Pass the DevAddr String to the object - Passa a String do DevAddr para o objeto setDevEui(String DevEui);     // Pass the DevEui String to the object - Passa a String do DevEui para o objeto setAppEui(String AppEui);     // Pass the AppEui String to the object - Passa a String do AppEui para o objeto setNwkSkey(String NwkSkey);   // Pass the NwkSkey String to the object - Passa a String do NwkSkey para o objeto setAppSkey(String AppSkey);   // Pass the AppSkey String to the object - Para a String do AppSkey para o objeto
+      // Parameter Definition Functions - Funções de Definição de Parâmetros setDevAddr(String DevAddr);   // Pass the DevAddr String to the object
+                                    // Passa a String do DevAddr para o objeto setDevEui(String DevEui);     // Pass the DevEui String to the object
+                                    // Passa a String do DevEui para o objeto setAppEui(String AppEui);     // Pass the AppEui String to the object
+                                    // Passa a String do AppEui para o objeto setNwkSkey(String NwkSkey);   // Pass the NwkSkey String to the object
+                                    // Passa a String do NwkSkey para o objeto setAppSkey(String AppSkey);   // Pass the AppSkey String to the object
+                                    // Para a String do AppSkey para o objeto

       setIDs(String DevAddr, String DevEui, String AppEui); // Pass all the IDs together to the object
                                                             // Passa todos IDs juntos para o objeto setKeys(String NwkSkey, String AppSkey);  // Pass all the Keys together to the object
 		                                          // Passa todas as Keys juntas para o objeto

-      // Node Configuration Functions - Funções de Configuração dos Nós config();       // Configure the node with the configurations passed - Configura o nó com as configurações passadas testConfig();   // Test the configuration and reconfigure if needed, returns true if succeeded and false if not
+      // Node Configuration Functions - Funções de Configuração dos Nós config();         // Configure the node with the configurations passed
+                        // Configura o nó com as configurações passadas testConfig();     // Test the configuration and reconfigure if needed, returns true if succeeded and false if not
-	                  // Testa as configurações e reconfigura se necessário, retorna verdadeiro se bem sucedido e falso caso não for
+	                     // Testa as configurações e reconfigura se necessário, retorna verdadeiro se sucesso ou falso se falhou

       // Generic Functions - Funções Genéricas
       sendCmd(String cmd);              // Send command via Serial to the node - Envia comandos para o nó via Serial